pottumuusi/rogue-forever/README.md

 For testing your changes, the game executable `rogue_forever.exe` can then be started on a Windows host, where runtime dependencies have been installed.
 There is a script `scripts/install_runtime_dependencies_release.ps1` for installing the runtime dependencies for Windows.
-This script is packaged to the release zip of Windows.
-See Windows install instructions for an example on how to utilize the script.

-A straightforward way for Windows development is to utilize Windows Subsystem for Linux (WSL).
-In WSL, perform the above development environment setup.
-Then to test the changes made to game, you can use `make` target `windows_deploy`.
+To move the built executable and mentioned script from WSL to a directory of hosting Windows, you can use `make` target `windows_deploy`.
 Before running `make` with `windows_deploy` target, please modify the deploy destination path in Makefile to suit your needs.
+See Windows install instructions for an example on how to utilize the runtime dependencies install script.